florentgi/ESP32-Smart-Plant-Pot-Project/README.md

 Expanded Library: Adding more plant species and detailed horticultural data to the database.

-## 📂 Repository Structure

-/firmware: Arduino sketches for the ESP32 and ESP32-CAM.

-/dashboard: React + TypeScript source code.

-/3d-models: .stl and Blender files for the pot enclosure.

-/assets: Project images and documentation.

 Created for the IoT Experimental Project at Haaga-Helia university of applied science.